KonnexionsGmbH/db_seeder/README.md

 - `defaultNumberOfRows` - default value for the number of table rows to be generated, if no value is specified in the table definition
 - `encodingISO_8859_1` - a string with Western Latin characters is inserted into generated character columns
-- `encodingUTF_8` - a string with simplified Chines characters is inserted into generated character columns specified in the table definition
+- `encodingUTF_8` - a string with simplified Chinese characters is inserted into generated character columns specified in the table definition
 - `nullFactor` - determines the proportion of NULL values in optional columns and must be between 2 and 99 (inclusive): 2 means 50%, 4 means 25%, 10 means 10%, etc., default value is 4